 As part of their service, umbrella companies will offer ‘extras’ to encourage people to choose them over the competition, for example;

-- Referral rewards which allow you get earn margin-free weeks when you recommend the umbrella to a friend or colleague
+- Referral rewards which allow you to earn margin-free weeks when you recommend the umbrella to a friend or colleague.

 Employee rights

-By registering with an umbrella company, you are becoming an employee, and the umbrella is your employer.
+By registering with an umbrella company, you become an employee, and the umbrella is your employer.
 Therefore, you are entitled to employee benefits, including statutory sick pay and paternity/paternity pay.

 The provision of employee benefits is one of the main advantages of using an umbrella company because it’s rare for contractors, freelancers, and agency workers to have access to these (as sole traders, or via a limited company).